IAMconsortium/nomenclature/README.md

 A **CodeList** is a list of "allowed terms" (or codes), where each term can have several attributes (e.g., description, unit, parent region).

+A **RegionAggregationMapping** is a mapping that defines on a per-model basis how model native regions should be renamed and aggregated to comparison regions.

+A **RegionProcessor** is a class that holds a list of RegionAggregationMappings and a DataStructureDefinition.
+This class is used to facilitate region processing for model comparison studies.

 ## The structure of a datastructure definition